 - Pour the glaze over the cake, taking time to smooth it to the edges with the spatula.

-- Bake in a preheated 350 degree oven for 35-40 minutes, or until edges are light, golden brown.
+- Bake for 35-40 minutes, or until edges are light, golden brown.

-- Cool the cake for 20 minutes, then cut the cake into squares before serving.
+- Cool the cake for 20 minutes, then lightly dust with a few spoonfuls of powdered sugar.

 Katie S. says